Gyles Brandreth

 Gyles Daubeney Brandreth (born 8 March 1948) is a British broadcaster, writer and former politician.
 He has worked as a television presenter, theatre producer, journalist, author and publisher.

-He was a presenter for TV-am's Good Morning Britain in the 1980s, and has been regularly featured on Channel 4's game show Countdown and the BBC's The One Show.
-On radio, he makes frequent appearances on the BBC Radio 4 programme Just a Minute.
+Brandreth was a presenter for TV-am's Good Morning Britain in the 1980s, and has regularly featured on Channel 4's game show Countdown and the BBC's The One Show.
+On radio, he has appeared on the BBC Radio 4 programme Just a Minute.

-In 1992 Brandreth was elected as a Conservative Member of Parliament (MP) for the City of Chester constituency.
+In 1992, Brandreth was elected as a Conservative Member of Parliament (MP) for the City of Chester constituency.
 Representing Chester in the House of Commons until his defeat at the 1997 general election, Brandreth then resumed his career in the media.
-He has written both fiction and non-fiction books, and makes appearances as a public speaker.
+He has written fiction and non-fiction books.

 Early life

-Born in 1948 at Wuppertal, Germany, where his father, Charles Brandreth (1910–1982) was serving as a legal officer with the Allied Control Commission, his mother Alice, née Addison, (1914–2010), became a pioneer in remedial teaching for dyslexic children.
+Born in 1948 at Wuppertal, Germany, where his father, Charles Brandreth (1910–1982), was serving as a legal officer with the Allied Control Commission, his mother, Alice, née Addison, (1914–2010), became a pioneer in remedial teaching for dyslexic children.
 His great-great-great-grandfather was Benjamin Brandreth, descended from Thomas Brandreth of Ormskirk (1723–1791) via a cadet branch and a cousin of Admiral Sir Thomas Brandreth.
 He is also a descendant of Jeremiah Brandreth.

-When Brandreth was three, his parents returned to London where he was educated at the Lycée Français de Londres then Bedales School in Hampshire, becoming friends with Simon Cadell.
+When Brandreth was three, his parents returned to London, where he was educated at the Lycée Français de Londres, then Bedales School in Hampshire, becoming friends with Simon Cadell.

 Brandreth read Modern History and Modern Languages at New College, Oxford.
 While there, he directed the Oxford University Dramatic Society and was elected President of the Oxford Union in Michaelmas term 1969, and was a regular contributor to the undergraduate magazine Isis.
 He was described in a contemporaneous publication as "Oxford's Lord High Everything Else".
 Christopher Hitchens suggested that Brandreth "set out to make himself into a Ken Tynan.
 Wore a cloak".